Sleosoz/subcortical-DMN-and-Alzheimer/README.md

 This repository accompanies the publication:

-Seoane, S., van den Heuvel, M., Acebes, Á., & Janssen, N. (2024).
+Seoane, S., van den Heuvel, M., Acebes, A., & Janssen, N. (2024).
 The subcortical default mode network and Alzheimer’s disease: a systematic review and meta-analysis.
 Brain Communications, fcae128.

 ## Overview
 The paper explores the regions that conform the subcortical default mode network and the involvement of the subcortical default mode network in Alzheimer's disease, through systematic review, meta-analysis, and network analyses.